 If Mary is the mother of God, does that make Elizabeth the aunt of God?
 John the Baptist is the cousin of God? etc. We could go on, but the point is ridiculous.
 These earthly relationships have no basis in eternity, and in eternity, Mary is not the mother of God.

 Mary is not God

-The purpose of elevating Mary to be equal or above God is because as a false religion, they seek to de-emphasize Jesus Christ as the only Sovereign and Lord.
-By adding Mary to Jesus, they construct an unbiblical salvation scheme which is totally their’s, and by which as false prophets they can denounce all who do not adore Mary as they do.
+The purpose of elevating Mary to be equal to or above God is because as a false religion, they seek to de-emphasize Jesus Christ as the only Sovereign and Lord.
+By adding Mary to Jesus, they construct an unbiblical salvation scheme which is theirs, and by which as false prophets they can denounce all who do not adore Mary as they do.

 Reverence, honor, and Exaltation of Mary

-Note: It is also incorrect to refer to Mary as Virgin at this point in time, because virginity has to do with having never known man (Mat 1:25 says Joseph did not “know” Mary until after Jesus was born, clearly implying a sexual relation after that point in time, otherwise it would have read, “Joseph never knew Mary”), and having never had a child.
-With today’s artificial insemination, a woman never having had sex, but having born a baby really is not a “virgin” any more either.
+Note: It is also incorrect to refer to Mary as Virgin at this point in time because virginity has to do with having never known man (Mat 1:25 says Joseph did not “know” Mary until after Jesus was born, clearly implying a sexual relationship after that point in time, otherwise it would have read, “Joseph never knew Mary”), and having never had a child.
+With today’s artificial insemination, a woman never having had sex, but having born a baby really is not a “virgin” anymore either.

 Is Mary an Intercessor or a Sinner?